PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or sore, swollen breasts.

 Taking nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (NSAIDs) may help relieve headaches, pain due to abdominal cramps, and joint pain.
 To decrease the intensity of headaches or cramps, women can start taking NSAIDs a few days before their period starts.

-Women who have more severe PMS symptoms or premenstrual dysphoric disorder may benefit from taking antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more called selective serotonin release inhibitors (SSRIs) such as citalopram, fluoxetine, paroxetine, or sertraline.
+Women who have more severe PMS symptoms or premenstrual dysphoric disorder may benefit from taking antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more called selective serotonin release inhibitors (SSRIs) such as citalopram, fluoxetine, paroxetine, or sertraline.
 These medications are the first choice for relief of anxiety, irritability, and other psychologic symptoms, particularly if stress cannot be avoided.
 They are used to prevent symptoms, and to be effective, they should be taken daily before symptoms begin or, for some women with PMS, taken daily the 2 weeks before menstrual periods begin.
 Taking these medications after symptoms begin usually does not relieve symptoms.
 These medications are most effective in reducing irritability, depression, breast tenderness, and changes in appetite.

 Hormone therapy may help.
 Options include the following: